alexcoder04/rfap/specification.md

  - for error codes, see [errors.md](./errors.md)
  - for YML metadata specification, see [metadata-example.yml](./metadata-example.yml)
  - in future, header and body sections will be encrypted (for now plain)
+ - the checksum is a SHA256 hash
+   - of `command+error_code+metadata` for the header section
+   - of the body for the body section
  - maximal length of the header section is 8KB
  - for now, body length is limited to 4GB